Sioux Falls #1 Attraction

 The 19.13 mile trail begins at Falls Park and loops around the city.
 Walk, jog, bike, or rollerblade your way along the Big Sioux River as it flows through Sioux Falls.
 The River Greenway offers a paved bike trail that winds through scenic urban and wildlife areas.
 The trails are maintained in the winter as well, so enjoy a nice crisp winter walk for year-round outdoor enjoyment.

-I Tell You What Mural by Kelsey Beck and Erin Walker.
-Located on the Horse Barn walls.
+- I Tell You What by Kelsey Beck and Erin Walker.
+A bench located in front of the Horse Barn walls.